oscal-compass/compliance-trestle/docs/trestle_author.md

 # Trestle CLI for Governance of Authored Documents

-This document is organized in a multiple collapsable sections for the ease of use.
+This document is organized in a multiple collapsable sections for ease of use.
 Start by reading the overview and setting up the Trestle workspace and then proceed to other sections, to learn more about Trestle authoring capabilities.